NAVA 52 • Québec City, Québec, Canada • 12-14 October 2018

 - Hotel reservation—10 September 2018

 If you would like to volunteer to help at the meeting, please contact the Organizing Committee chair, Luc Baronian (email@example.com).
 We welcome your participation.

 395 Rue de la Couronne Québec City, Québec G1K 7X4 Canada

 NAVA 52’s host hotel, the 242-room Hotel Pur, stands a block away from the NAVA 52 meeting rooms at the University of Québec.

-Make sure to reserve before 12 September 2018.
+Make sure to reserve before 10 September 2018.
 Space and rates cannot be guaranteed after that date.
 Rooms are set aside for NAVA at C$199/night plus tax for Wednesday through Monday.
-Double rooms are C$20/night more.
 Click here to reserve or call 800-267-2002 and ask for the “NAVA 52” or “North American Vexillological Association” rate.
 Reserve early—space is limited.

 Hotel amenities include a complimentary business center, free wireless Internet, fitness center and indoor heated pool, currency exchange, luggage storage, business services, multi-lingual staff, and—for those who dare, rooftop abseiling.